xxyzzzq/quex/trunk/doc/source/modes/incidence-handlers.rst

 The incidence handlers are called from inside the member function ``self_enter_mode()``. ``on_exit`` is called before the mode transition is accomplished. ``on_entry`` is called when the new mode has been set.
+Sending tokens from inside the entry/exit handlers is is possible.
+However, the lexical analyzer does not return immediately.
+If the 'single token' policy is used, a token being sent might be overwritten if another sending occurs before return from the token-receive function.
+If the 'token queue' policy is used, it must be chosen large enough to store tokens of all possible transition scenarios.

 Pattern Matching
 ^^^^^^^^^^^^^^^^

-Some actions may appear
+The following two incidence handlers make it possible to specify actions to be executed before and after the match specific actions.

 .. data:: on_match

     Implicit Arguments: ``Lexeme``, ``LexemeL``, ``LexemeBegin``, ``LexemeEnd``.